-If you've been found at fault in an accident or found guilty of a driving offense, your insurance rates are bound to rise.
-The more offenses you accumulate, the pricier your auto insurance gets.
+If you've been found to be at fault for a driving incident or convicted of a vehicular infraction, your insurance premiums are bound to rise.
+The more offenses you amass, the more costly your car insurance policy gets.

-In Pennsylvania, your first minor at-fault crash leads to an additional $30.35 annually in auto insurance premiums.
-A DUI — thought of as one of the most severe driving offenses — can raise your yearly insurance rates in Pennsylvania by an average of $1,082.23.
+In Pennsylvania, your first at-fault fender bender leads to a penalty of $30.35 annually in auto insurance payments.
+A DUI — considered among the most serious driving violations — can raise your insurance rates in Pennsylvania by an average of $1,082.23.

 |At-Fault Accident (<$1,000)||$1,462.94|

 |Speeding (21-25 MPH > limit)||$1,600.27|